trychlos/pwix-roles/README.md

 ## NPM peer dependencies

-In accordance with advices from [the Meteor Guide](https://guide.meteor.com/writing-atmosphere-packages.html#npm-dependencies), we do not hardcode NPM dependencies in `package.js`.
+Starting with v 1.1.0, and in accordance with advices from [the Meteor Guide](https://guide.meteor.com/writing-atmosphere-packages.html#npm-dependencies), we no more hardcode NPM dependencies in the `Npm.depends` clause of the `package.js`.

 Instead we check npm versions of installed packages at runtime, on server startup, in development environment.

-Dependencies as of v 1.1.0:
+Dependencies as of v 1.0.0:

 ```
     '@popperjs/core': '^2.11.6',
     bootstrap: '^5.2.1',
     jstree: '^3.3.12',
     uuid: '^9.0.0'
 ```

 Each of these dependencies should be installed at application level:
 ```
     meteor npm install <package> --save